25 of the Sexiest Movies of All Time

 Bound (1996)

-In 1996, Lana and Lily Wachowski—then known as the Wachowski Brothers—made their first movie, the gorgeously tawdry romantic thriller Bound.
+In 1996, Lana and Lilly Wachowski—then known as the Wachowski Brothers—made their first movie, the gorgeously tawdry romantic thriller Bound.
 Mobster’s minx Jennifer Tilly and sultry ex-con plumber Gina Gershon play a duo of schemers out to steal a bunch of mafia money.
 Violent, sensual and funny, Bound is sly and intelligently made entertainment.
 But it’s the love scenes between Tilly and Gershon that’ll really steam up your glasses.

 The Handmaiden (2016)